 What most users don’t realize is that the LCD display is also count as a consumable, which should be replaced from time to time.
 The build area is dependant on each machine and technically it is easier to create a bigger build area, by placing a bigger LCD in the machine.

-Are all resins compatible with the different printing techniques?
+Are all resins compatible with SLA, DLP and LCD 3D printing techniques?

 Not all resins are compatible with the different printing techniques.
 It is important to read the resin manufacturers datasheets to understand if it is compatible with your 3D-printer.
 Laser based 3D-printers have a very powerful laser, which would need a slower curing resin to get a stable printing process.
 While LCD based 3D-printers have a low power LED light source, which works very well with fast curing resins.
 DLP 3D-printers can be configured in many different ways, making it impossible to predict curing behaviour of the resin without testing.